AIXUEX13/Enhanced-Point-Cloud-Segmentation-for-Human-Skin-Wounds-/README.md

 # Enhanced-Point-Cloud-Segmentation-for-Human-Skin-Wounds
-This repository contains the source code for the manuscript Enhanced Point Cloud Segmentation for Human Skin Wounds Using Adaptive Region-Growing with Dynamic Thresholds, submitted to The Visual Computer.
+This repository contains the source code for the manuscript Enhanced Point Cloud Segmentation for Human Skin Wounds Using Adaptive Region-Growing with Dynamic Thresholds, submitted to Journal of Visual Communication and Image Representation.

 # Compilation environment
 Operating system: Windows 11